-Advanced Micro Devices, Inc., a Delaware corporation (the "Company"), pursuant to its 2004 Equity Incentive Plan (as amended and restated, the "Plan"), hereby grants to the holder listed below ("Participant"), this award of performance-based restricted stock units set forth below (the "PRSUs").
-This award of PRSUs is subject to all of the terms and conditions set forth herein, in the Terms and Conditions to the PRSUs (the "Terms and Conditions"), in any terms and conditions for Participant's country set forth in the appendix thereto, as applicable (the "Appendix") and in the Plan, each of which are incorporated herein by reference.
+Advanced Micro Devices, Inc., a Delaware corporation (the "Company" or "AMD"), pursuant to its 2004 Equity Incentive Plan (as amended and restated, the "Plan"), hereby grants to the holder listed below ("Participant") this award of performance-based restricted stock units set forth below (the "PRSUs").
+This award of PRSUs is subject to all of the terms and conditions set forth herein and in the Terms and Conditions to the PRSUs (the "Terms and Conditions"), including any applicable country-specific terms set forth in the appendix thereto (the "Appendix"), and in the Plan, each of which are incorporated herein by reference.
+Unless otherwise defined, the terms in this Performance-Based Restricted Stock Unit Grant Notice (this "Grant Notice") and the Terms and Conditions shall have the same defined meanings assigned to them in the Plan.